The 5 Best Ways to Get Rid of Mice (And Keep Them Out)

 • Leave a few traps in high-traffic areas and check them daily for signs of mouse activity.

-What to Use as a Last Resort: Chemical Baits
+What to Use as a Last Resort: Rodenticides

 If nothing else works to get rid of your mouse infestation, rodenticides can be effective.